felixvanoost/Reflow-Oven-Controller/README.md

 The OP07 was chosen for its low input voltage characteristics (as the thermocouple produces an output voltage on the order of microvolts), although any op-amp with similar specifications will work just fine.
 The same is true for the LMC7660 - any voltage converter providing a +/-5V output from a 5V input can be used.

-The hardware is mounted on an [OSEPP Proto Shield](http://osepp.com/products/shield-arduino-compatible/proto-shield/) (functionally identical to the [Sparkfun ProtoShield Kit](https://www.sparkfun.com/products/7914)), which comes pre-installed with a pushbutton and two LEDs.
+I have mounted the hardware on an [OSEPP Proto Shield](http://osepp.com/products/shield-arduino-compatible/proto-shield/) (functionally identical to the [Sparkfun ProtoShield Kit](https://www.sparkfun.com/products/7914)), which comes pre-installed with a pushbutton and two LEDs.
 This reduces the number of components that need to be soldered to the board and simplifies the layout and assembly process.

 Please note that a solid-state relay is also required, which enables the Arduino to switch power to the oven on and off (thereby allowing it to control the temperature).
 For the scope of this project, I will assume that a suitable oven has been purchased and an SSR has already been installed within - there are a number of very good tutorials describing how to do this step-by-step.
 Information on choosing a suitable toaster oven for reflow soldering can be found [here](http://www.rocketscream.com/blog/2011/06/19/toaster-convection-or-infrared-oven/).